-The Master of Arts option in Bilingual/English as a Second Language (ESL) education is designed to prepare bilingual and/or ESL specialists for careers in teaching, supervision or curriculum management.
+The Master of Arts in Bilingual/English as a Second Language (ESL) education is designed to prepare bilingual and/or ESL specialists for careers in teaching, supervision or curriculum management.
 This option allows the student to develop breadth in at least two areas of education: bilingual/ESL and a related area.
 This flexibility is designed to meet the individual needs of each student.
 This option may lead to teacher certification in the field of bilingual and/or ESL education.

-In addition to the School of Education requirements, students seeking teacher certification in bilingual education as a part of this Master's degree must demonstrate proficiency in Spanish by passing the Bilingual Target Language Proficiency Test (BTLPT).
+In addition to the College of Education requirements, students seeking teacher certification in bilingual education as a part of this Master's degree must demonstrate proficiency in Spanish by passing the Bilingual Target Language Proficiency Test (BTLPT).

-School of Education Core Requir ---------------------------------
+College of Education Core Requirements

 EDUC 6301 Philosophy of Education (3)

 EDUC 6302 Cultural Diversity (3)

 EDUC 6303 Human Growth and Development (3)

-or

-or EDUC 6304 Advanced Educational Psychology (3)
+EDUC 6304 Advanced Educational Psychology (3)

-Advanced Educational Psychology (3) Research Design in Education and the Social Sciences (3)

-Total Required 9-12